 Porosity and Permeability

 Concrete construction can withstand some of the toughest weather conditions on the planet.
-That’s why it is counterintuitive that this strength is thanks in part to its porosity and permeability.
+But counterintuitively, that has a lot to do with both porosity and permeability.

-Thanks to the curing process, concrete is made up of many holes, tunnels, and channels on a macro and microscopic level.
+Thanks to the curing process, concrete is made up of many holes, tunnels, and channels.
 These holes are difficult to see but account for the ‘natural’ texture of concrete.

 Concrete stain and paint interact with concrete’s porosity and permeability in different ways.
 Concrete paint coats the surface with a thin film that forms on the surface.
 This traps moisture which damages concrete over time.
 Stain, however, colors the porous concrete surface without sealing it.
 This enables the free flow of moisture into and out of the surface.